File An Appeal

 - NOTE: These filing deadlines are set by statute, the State Tax Commission cannot extend them.
 All Complaints sent by registered, certified or first class mail will be deemed filed as of the date of the postmark.
 Complaints sent by metered mail shall be deemed filed as of the date of post office cancellation; otherwise, as of the date the Commission receives the Complaint.

 The taxpayer or his attorney may sign the Complaint form.
-Missouri law requires that if the taxpayer is a corporation, partnership, trust, association or estate, an attorney must sign the Complaint on behalf of the taxpayer.
+Missouri law requires that if the property is owned by a corporation (Inc, LLC, etc), partnership, trust, association or estate, an attorney must sign the Complaint on behalf of the taxpayer.

 Real Property (real estate) is identified by parcel or locator number.